Skew derivations of incidence algebras: Acknowledgements

 \section{Acknowledgements}

 The second author was partially supported by CMUP, member of LASI, which is financed by national funds through FCT --- Fundação para a Ciência e a Tecnologia, I.P., under the project with reference UIDB/00144/2020.
+The authors are grateful to the referee for a very careful reading of the paper and the suggested useful improvements.